toucansites/website/contents/docs/[05]templates/[05]toucan-templates/index.md

         `blog/post/default.mustache`
     }
     @Answer {
-        Template for blog posts.
+        Renders blog post pages.
     }
 }

-This structure reflects the content hierarchy and makes it easier to locate or override templates.
+This structure reflects the content hierarchy and makes it easier to locate or override views.

-In your template’s config, these views are mapped using the engine settings:
+In your pipeline configuration, these views are mapped using the engine settings:

 ```yml
 engine: